Skip to main content

 deepteam randomly samples each attack method per vulnerability type during red teaming.

-Single vs Multi-Turn Attacks
+Single vs Multi-Turn

-Single-Turn Attacks
+Single-Turn Enhancements

 Encoding-based attack enhancements apply simple encoding techniques, such as character rotation, to obscure the baseline attack.
 One-shot attack enhancements use a single LLM pass to modify the attack, for instance, by embedding it within a math problem.
-Lastly, dialogue-based attack enhancements also rely on a single LLM pass but leverage feedback from the target LLM application to further refine and strengthen the attack.

 Encoding-based